 Brushing your dog’s coat should also be done daily.
 Take your dog to a professional dog groomer regularly to help keep their coat clean and healthy.

 It’s also important to clean their ears regularly to avoid infections.
 Trim your pup’s nails if they get too long.
 Don’t forget to brush their teeth a few times each week.

-- Contains one (1) 36 oz.
-36-count pack of GREENIES Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and...
+- Contains one (1) 36 ounce 36-count pack of Greenies Original Regular Size Natural Dental Dog Treats; Natural Dog Treats Plus Vitamins, Minerals and...

 Do Blue Heeler Beagle Mixes Shed?

 Yes.
 Beagle Cattle Dog Mixes do shed a lot.
 If you suffer from allergies or are not a fan of pet hair, this might not be the best dog breed for you.